mfreedberg84/Associative_memory_and_MOGS/README.md

 2) shadedErrorBar: https://www.mathworks.com/matlabcentral/fileexchange/26311-raacampbell-shadederrorbar

 The scripts will generate several pop-up figures that are also shown in the paper.
 The result of statistical tests and descriptive statistics are outputted on the command line.

+For the Bayes analyses, results are already stored in the "Group_data_ANOVA.jasp" file, which reads "Group_data_ANOVA.csv."
+This file contains the results contrasting groups on acquisition asymptote, acquisition magnitude, acquisition rate, retention, and MOGS.